Who Has The Lowest IQ In The World 2025 (Country Wise)

 Top 10 Countries Who Has The Lowest IQ In The World

-Let’s have a look at the countries who has the lowest IQ in the world in detail.
+Let’s look at the countries with the lowest IQs in the world in detail.

 1. Nepal – 42.99